 Now, you might say that doesn’t seem too bad.
 But if every hotel is offering the same thing, then perhaps there is an opportunity to make it better and differentiate your hotel amongst the competition.
 The key to finding opportunities to enhance the guest experience is to focus in on the things that guests secretly crave – the three C’s: Communication, Convenience and Choice.
 Satisfy the guests needs for all three of these and you are on your way to greater differentiation and incremental revenues.

-Airbnb is a disruptor in the lodging industry and its not just because they have tapped in a new market.
+Airbnb is a disruptor in the lodging industry and it’s not just because they have tapped in a new market.
 The truth is that people have been renting homes, apartments and cottages for years.
 So what are they doing differently?
-Airbnb are great at guest communications.
+Airbnb is great at guest communications.
 The company itself doesn’t do the communicating – they have just set up the technological toolsets so that once you make your reservation, you are in constant communication with the host.
 The effect of this constant “touching base” is that you, as a guest, feel much more comfortable with this event into the unknown – an overnight stay somewhere far from home.
 What can hotelier’s learn from this?
 Be sure to e-mail and message customer post reservation/pre-stay.
 Ideally, you should give them real information that is relevant, such as room readiness.
 We can’t always control our arrival time and often we arrive well before official check-in.
 An e-mail, generated by your PMS, that indicates that their room is ready and they can select an early check-in takes an enormous amount of pressure off the guest’s shoulders.
-And when their room isn’t ready, letting them check bags and then receive an automatic e-mail from the PMS when the room becomes ready let’s the guest explore the city without having to guess about room status.
+And when their room isn’t ready, letting them check bags and then receive an automatic e-mail from the PMS when the room becomes ready lets the guest explore the city without having to guess about room status.

 One of the paradoxes of hotel service is that, physically, hotels are set up so that the staff is at the center of things and the guests go to them to get anything done.
 But given new technology, things are changing.
-For example, if you go to an Apple store, where is the check out register?
+For example, if you go to an Apple store, where is the checkout register?
 Where is the line?
 The staff goes to where the guest is.
 Mobile technology allows customers (guests) to experience a location without the check-out desk being the center of the universe.
 That is called guest convenience.
 The mobility of the staff – or of the guest’s own smartphone – means that the transaction can happen on the guest’s own terms.
 For example, if you offer a mobile check-in option, then the part of the front desk conversation that revolves around upselling room upgrades becomes a very non-pressure sales situation.
 The guest can peruse room options in the taxi at their convenience without the time pressure that comes with people waiting in line behind you.
 Look into all the processes your hotel requires and ask yourself – is this for the benefit of the guest or is it really for the convenience of the hotel and staff?

 Sometimes you are on a business trip to a location you’ve been to too many times.
 Sometimes you are with your spouse and three kids overloaded with luggage.
 Sometimes your flight was delayed and you had to sit on the tarmac for hours and you are exhausted.
 Sometimes you are arriving for an amazing resort vacation and you just want to be pampered.
 There is no single way that even one person always arrives to a hotel.
 So why is the arrival process restricted to one method in most hotels?
 Give your guests choice.
 Let them check in via their phone if that expedites their arrival to their room.
 But also provide a kiosk for those who want to quickly pick up key and avoid the line.
-And, of course, provide the full service option of a staff member – but give your staff a PMS on a tablet so the guest can be greeted at the airport, in the lobby, at curbside or even on the arriving group bus.
+And, of course, provide the full-service option of a staff member – but give your staff a PMS on a tablet so the guest can be greeted at the airport, in the lobby, at curbside or even on the arriving group bus.
 On day of check-out, let guests review their bill on their own phone so they don’t have to stop at the front desk (which also informs your housekeeping staff that the guest has actually left the building!).
 Better yet, give them the choice of check-out time if your occupancy for the next day allows for it.
 Choice conforms to your guests’ different situations and makes their arrival best for their individual situations.

 In summary, if you want to truly make your guest experience better, don’t just put chocolates on the pillow.
 Remember the three C’s.
-Look into and question all of your guest touch-points and ask yourself – am I really serving my guests true needs?
+Look into and question all of your guest touch-points and ask yourself – am I really serving my guests’ true needs?